Glitter Ball: Episode

-Bob Mackie and Khloé Kardashian are guest judges.
-On the runway, Adore Delano and Bianca Del Rio receive positive critiques, and Adore Delano wins the challenge.
+On the main stage, RuPaul welcomes fellow judges Michelle Visage and Santino Rice, as well as the guest judges.
+The contestants perform the opening number, then the fashion show commences.
+RuPaul asks the contestants to share who they think should be eliminated from the competition.
+All of the contestants select Darienne Lake, including herself.
+The judges deliver their critiques, deliberate, then share the results with the group.
+Adore Delano and Bianca Del Rio receive positive critiques, and Adore Delano wins the challenge.
 BenDeLaCreme, Courtney Act, and Darienne Lake receive negative critiques, and Courtney Act is deemed safe.
-BenDeLaCreme and Darienne Lake place in the bottom and face off in a lip-sync to "Stronger (What Doesn't Kill You)" (2012) by Kelly Clarkson.
+BenDeLaCreme and Darienne Lake place in the bottom and face off in a lip-sync contest to "Stronger (What Doesn't Kill You)" (2012) by Kelly Clarkson.
 Darienne Lake wins the lip-sync and BenDeLaCreme is eliminated from the competition.